Republics of the Soviet Union: Overview

 Chapter 8 of the 1977 Soviet Constitution is titled as the "Soviet Union is a union state".
-Article 70 stated that the union was founded on principles "socialist federalism" as a result of free self-determination of nation and volunteer association of equal in rights soviet socialist republics.
-Article 71 listed all of 15 union republics that united into the Soviet Union.
+Article 70 stated that the union was founded on the principles of "socialist federalism" as a result of the free self-determination of nations and the voluntary association of equal Soviet Socialist Republics.
+Article 71 listed all fifteen union republics that united into the Soviet Union.

-According to Article 76 of the 1977 Soviet Constitution, a Union Republic was a sovereign Soviet socialist state that had united with other Soviet Republics in the USSR.
-Article 78 of the Constitution stated that the territory of the union republic cannot be changed without its agreement.
+According to Article 76 of the 1977 Soviet Constitution, a union republic was defined as a sovereign Soviet socialist state that had united with other Soviet Republics into the USSR.
+Article 78 of the Constitution stated that the territory of a union republic may not be altered without its consent.
+The boundaries between republics may be altered by mutual agreement of the republics concerned, if the rest of the union agreed.
 Article 81 of the Constitution stated that "the sovereign rights of Union Republics shall be safeguarded by the USSR".

 In the final decades of its existence, the Soviet Union officially consisted of fifteen Soviet Socialist Republics (SSRs).
-All of them, with the exception of the Russian Federation (until 1990), had their own local party chapters of the All-Union Communist Party.
+All of them, with the exception of the Russian SFSR (until 1990), had their own local party chapters of the All-Union Communist Party.

-Outside the territory of the Russian Federation, the republics were constituted mostly in lands that had formerly belonged to the Russian Empire and had been acquired by it between the 1700 Great Northern War and the Anglo-Russian Convention of 1907.

 In 1944, amendments to the All-Union Constitution allowed for separate branches of the Red Army for each Soviet Republic.
 They also allowed for Republic-level commissariats for foreign affairs and defense, allowing them to be recognized as de jure independent states in international law.
 This allowed for two Soviet Republics, Ukraine and Byelorussia, (as well as the USSR as a whole) to join the United Nations General Assembly as founding members in 1945.

+The Soviet currency Soviet ruble banknotes all included writings in national languages of all the 15 union republics.

 All of the former Republics of the Union are now independent countries, with ten of them (all except the Baltic states, Georgia and Ukraine) being very loosely organized under the heading of the Commonwealth of Independent States.
-The Baltic states assert that their incorporation into the Soviet Union in 1940 (as the Lithuanian, Latvian, and Estonian SSRs) under the provisions of the 1939 Molotov–Ribbentrop Pact was illegal, and that they therefore remained independent countries under Soviet occupation.
+Lithuania, Latvia and Estonia assert that their 1940 invasion by, and incorporation into, the Soviet Union (as a result of the 23 August 1939 Nazi–Soviet Pact) was illegal in terms of international law, and that they therefore remained independent countries under Soviet occupation.
 Their position is supported by the European Union, the European Court of Human Rights, the United Nations Human Rights Council and the United States.
 In contrast, the Russian government and state officials maintain that the Soviet annexation of the Baltic states was legitimate.